intuition-io/intuition/README.md

    - Fill it with ``` ./ppQuanTrade $> ./scripts/database.py -a data/dump_sql.csv ```

 - NeuronQuant is able to send to your android device(s) notifications, using NotifyMyAndroid.
 However you will need an API key, available for free with the trial version of the application.
-Super simple to setup, check their websiteand then edit config/local.sh
+Super simple to setup, check their website and then edit ~/.quantrade/local.sh

 - Congrats you're Done !